ws2356/sstask/docs/index.md

 ### addTask

 Add a task.
 Must be called before start() is called.
 Should not be called more than once for each task or all except the last one is effective.
+There is no requirements in the order in which tasks are added.
 A task must return a promise, if a task is synchronous, just wrap the return value in a promise, like return Promise.resolve(whatEver);

 **Parameters**